-There is also the opposite of a vicious cycle, known as a virtuous cycle.
+The opposite of a vicious cycle is a virtuous cycle.
 In a virtuous cycle, good things encourage more good things and instead of a steady decline, there is steady improvement.
 In marriage, generosity can start a virtuous cycle.

 Wikipedia defines generosity as “the habit of giving freely without expecting anything in return” while dictionary.com says “readiness or liberality in giving” and “freedom from meanness or smallness of mind or character.”
 Antonyms for generosity are stinginess, pettiness, and selfishness.
 We think of generosity as giving what has not been earned, being loving when love is not deserved, and sacrificing to help and bless.

 Generosity can be a unilateral choice.
-You can decide you will be more generous to your spouse and then just do it — regardless of what your spouse does.
-This may not be easy in the best of marriages and can be very hard in a difficult marriage, but it’s a powerful act that can change a marriage to its foundation.
+You can decide you will be more generous to your spouse and then just do it — regardless of how your spouse responds.
+This may not be easy even in the best of marriages and can be very hard in a difficult marriage, but it is a powerful act that can change a marriage at its foundation.

-Initially the recipient of generosity may not recognise what is being done.
-When they do see it, they may assume it’s just being done to get something.
+Initially the recipient of generosity may not recognize what is being done.
+When they do see it, they may assume it’s just being done to get something in return.
 The recipient of the generosity may even react negatively, assuming they are being manipulated or set up.

-Generosity, especially when it is clear the recipient is “unworthy” of the generosity, is powerful because it taps into some very basic aspects of human nature.
-On the positive side, we are social creatures and we tend to mimic each other even without effort or awareness.
+Generosity is powerful because it taps into some very basic aspects of human nature.
+We are social creatures and we tend to mimic each other even without effort or awareness.
 When you start being generous to your spouse, your spouse may become more generous without being at all aware they are doing it, and without having to work at it.
 This response probably won’t be as large as what you are doing, but it is modifying how they treat you — and others — without a word being spoken.

-On the negative side, we feel uncomfortable receiving something we feel we don’t deserve and we don’t like feeling in debt to others.
-Giving something to avoid feeling indebted in not a great motivation, but a change of behavior can bring about a change of heart.
-On the other hand, if the recipient of generosity is unwilling to be nicer and does not want to feel indebted, they may try to end the generosity by being mean, or withdrawn, or by starting fights.
+Another aspect of human nature is that we feel uncomfortable receiving something we feel we don’t deserve, and we don’t like feeling in debt to others.
+Giving something to avoid feeling indebted is not a great motivation, but it is often what spurs the receiving spouse to also make changes and this change of behavior can bring about a change of heart.
+Sometimes the recipient of generosity may be unwilling to be nicer and does not want to feel indebted, so they may try to end the generosity by being mean or withdrawn or by starting fights.
 Continued generosity may wear down such a person and it may not.

 While generosity will usually start a virtuous cycle that leads to a better marriage, we don’t see that as the reason, or at least not the primary reason, to do it.
 As followers of Jesus, we know we are supposed to do what He did — which includes unmerited grace and love for the unlovable.
 John said, “If anyone says, ‘I love God,’ and hates his brother, he is a liar; for he who does not love his brother whom he has seen cannot love God whom he has not seen.”
 1 John 4:20

 Finally, are you going to be generous where your spouse really wants and needs it?
 Giving what you think they should want or what is easy for you to give, is not real generosity.
-Giving what they want and need, even if it’s difficult for you, is the heart of generosity.
+Giving what they want and need even when it’s difficult for you is the heart of generosity.
 This may mean dealing with things in yourself you’ve been running from.
 Being generous means being less selfish and that will hit you where it hurts.
 If sex has been an issue in your marriage, being truly generous is going to require you to make some changes sexually.
-If you’ve obtained something you wanted by manipulation or fear of you being nasty, you will lose that thing.
+If in the past you’ve obtained something you wanted by manipulation or fear of you being nasty, you will lose that thing.

-If you do this right, it’s going to cost you.
+If you do this right, it won’t be easy.
 However, it’s also going to bless you.
 Even if your spouse does not respond, being generous feels good.
 It makes you a better person and that changes how you see yourself.
 Being more generous is a step towards being more Christ like, and that will make you a greater blessing to those around you and a better witness for Him.

-By the way, none of this is theoretical on our part.
+None of this is theoretical on our part.
 More than fifteen years ago, Lori made a unilateral decision to be generous.
 She realized that she needed to start at home with her husband and children.
 Without a word, she started being generous.
 I gradually became aware of the change.
 I also saw myself being more loving and giving without making any effort.
 After a couple of weeks, I asked Lori what was going on and pressed until she told me what she had decided.
-Our virtuous cycle was already going and when I heard what she was doing my competitive nature kicked in and I tried to “out generous” her.
+Our virtuous cycle was already going.
+When I heard what she was doing, my competitive nature kicked in and I tried to “out generous” her.
 I’m still trying and she continues to raise the bar.

 Being generous was a life change and an experiment for me.
-I knew what the Word said and I was willing to do what was right for the sake of doing what was right, but I was also playing the observer to see how this would impact those around me.
+I knew what the Word said, and I was willing to do what was right for the sake of doing what was right.
+I was also playing the observer to see how this would impact those around me.
 I was delighted to watch Paul relax as I became a safe place for him.
 It was amazing to watch my family and friends open up and blossom under the light of generosity and it felt great to put my faith into action giving my generous muscles a workout.
 I think in many ways it is like a workout.
 Yes, you get sore now and then, but it feels absolutely amazing to “be generous” as a lifestyle.
-There is an incredible blessing to letting God’s love flow through your life and you’ll find yourself on an amazing adventure as God opens new doors.
+There is an incredible blessing in letting God’s love flow through your life.
+You’ll find yourself on an amazing adventure as God opens new doors.
 God truly does honor those who honor Him.

-In 2001 Lori started the Generous Wife blog to try to share her ongoing experiment with generosity.
-Ever competitive, Paul started the Generous Husband blog at the same time.
-Over the years those blogs have grown and changed some, but the heart of them is still being generous to your spouse – love them better, give them what they most need, and make your marriage better.
+In 2001 Lori started The Generous Wife blog to share her ongoing experiment with generosity.
+Ever competitive, Paul started The Generous Husband blog at the same time.
+Over the years the blogs have grown and changed some, but their hearts are still about being generous to your spouse — to love them better, give them what they most need, and make your marriage better.
 We encourage you to visit the blogs and sign up for daily posts.

 spiral staircase © StockSnap / Pixabay.com